CaptionQA: Is Your Caption as Useful as the Image Itself?: A Gap between Caption and Image Utility

 \section{A Gap between Caption and Image Utility}

 \paragraph{Proprietary models lead in CaptionQA.} We evaluate 24 MLLMs under four caption prompts, with full results in the Supplementary.
 As summarized in Table~\ref{tab:main_results}, the proprietary models lead in the overall CaptionQA score: GPT-5 (90.3\% on the Simple prompt) and Gemini 2.5 Pro (around 90.1\% on the Long prompt) are the strongest overall, while Qwen3-VL-30B-A3B (87.1\%) and GLM-4.1V-9B (85.8\%) on the Simple prompt are the main open-source models.
-Scores are also highly domain-dependent: E-commerce is the easiest setting (typically 77--96\%), whereas Embodied AI is the most challenging (around 66--87\%).

-\paragraph{A substantial gap between caption utility and image utility.} To reveal the gap, we run CaptionQA in a QA-on-image setting, where models answer the same multiple-choice questions directly from images instead of captions.
+Scores are also highly domain-dependent: E-commerce is the easiest setting (typically 77--96\%), whereas Embodied AI is the most challenging (around 66--87\%). \paragraph{A substantial gap between caption utility and image utility.} To reveal the gap, we run CaptionQA in a QA-on-image setting, where models answer the same multiple-choice questions directly from images instead of captions.
 As shown in Figure~\ref{fig:overall_gap}, the questions themselves are not particularly hard when the image is available: GPT-5, for example, reaches close to 98\% accuracy on QA-on-image.
 However, when the same model must answer via its own captions (QA-on-caption), performance drops by roughly 9\%.
 Across strong proprietary models, this utility gap is consistently around 9.2-16.4\%; for open-source models, the gap is substantially larger, ranging from \(\sim\)11\% (Qwen3-VL-30B-A3B) to 32.4\% (LLaVA-OneVision-7B).

-The gap is not simply a reflection of baseline multimodal ability.
-Models that are relatively close on QA-on-image can have a huge difference on QA-on-caption performance.
-Even with slight QA-on-image ability decreases, the utility gap increases significantly.
-For example, GPT-5 and LLaVA-OneVision-7B differ by only about 9\% in QA-on-image accuracy, yet their QA-on-caption scores differ by 32.3\%.
-Even more notably, Claude Sonnet 4.5 and LLaVA-OneVision-7B are separated by only 1.1\% on QA-on-image, but their caption-based scores differ by 17.2\%.
-In other words, standard QA-on-image benchmarks like MMBench or MME would consider these models “close,” while CaptionQA reveals that their captions carry very different amounts of usable information for downstream reasoning.